rism-digital/rism.info/community/searching-by-instrumentation.en.md

 {% include image file="/images/community/instrumentation/online-query-link.jpg" %}

 Select **Scoring summary** to enter multiple instruments in summarized form.
-Use parenthesis if your query contains a space or hyphen.
+Use quotation marks if your query contains a space or hyphen.
 Omit any parenthesis.

 {% include image file="/images/community/instrumentation/online-query-summary.jpg" %}